willwray/array_typology/typology.md

 to the initializing array whose known extent is lost in binding
 (examples below).

-As a convenience, unbounded array syntax can be employed
+As a convenience, unbounded array syntax may be employed
 in a definition to allow deduction of size from the initializer:

 ```c++